|Gender||Male or Female|

 |Years of Service||2946 (before) - Present|

 Player characters are the "avatars" of the players of Star Citizen.
-These characters follow our commands and allow us to act through them and affect the universe.
+These characters follow our commands and allow us to act through them, ultimately affecting both the universe and the players around us.

 Many mechanics exist to allow these characters to properly function; including character creation, reputation with Non-Player Characters (NPCs), and death.
 These mechanics are subject to change.